lukso-network/LIPs/CONTRIBUTING.md

 ## Proposing new LSPs

-This section provides guidelines for how to propose a new LSP standard **before opening a Pull Requests** to the LSP repository
+This section provides guidelines for how to propose a new LSP standard **before opening a Pull Requests** to the LSP repository.

+We recomment any new proposer to review the `LIPs/lip-1.md` document for further details on how to propose new standards, the review process and guidelines on how to propose new standards and the content it should include.

 ### 1. Gathering feedbacks for a LSP proposal idea

 > **Note:** this step is not mandatory but is recommended to improve engagement and feedbacks over a new LSP proposal.

-In order to gather feedbacks and suggestions over a new LSP idea, LSP proposers COULD create a document **outside of the official LSP repository**.
+In order to gather feedbacks and suggestions over a new LSP idea, LSP proposers SHOULD create a document **outside of the official LSP repository**.
 This could be in any form, for instance:

 - a discussion on a forum.
 - a Word document on a shared drive.